Terbeche/finder-tool/features/11-media-intelligence.md

 - Only metadata extraction, not playback.
 - Requires ffprobe to be installed.

 ## Future Enhancements
 - Add video thumbnail extraction.
+- Integrate waveform or spectrum preview for audio.
+- Integrate with duplicate detection for media files.
+## Future Enhancements
+- Add video thumbnail extraction.
 - Support for audio files (bitrate, codec).